 Cypripedium hybrids are vigorous

-Frosch® Cypripedium hybrids show growth rates which are much faster than of wild species.
+Frosch® Cypripedium hybrids show growth rates which are much faster than of species.
 And all this without special care!
 Only regular fertilization in spring is decisive.
 See below how clumps of Ventricosum, Ursel and Ventricosum Pastel enlarge in little time.

 After only two years: